Harley Academy

 What to look for when assessing patients who have had filler previously

 “When assessing a patient who’s had lip filler previously, lips should be palpated and migration should always be assessed,” says Dr Carol.
-“This applies no matter how long ago the filler was injected.”
+“This applies no matter how long ago the filler was injected.

 “Patients and some practitioners often believe that lip filler will only last 6 months,” she states.
-“However, anecdotal evidence and some recent studies suggest that hyaluronic acid filler can actually last much longer.”
+“However, anecdotal evidence and some recent studies suggest that hyaluronic acid filler can actually last much longer.

 “Every patient should be carefully assessed from the front and in profile,” she notes.
-“They should also be viewed in animation, such as smiling and blowing a kiss, to see their movements.”
+“They should also be viewed in animation, such as smiling and blowing a kiss, to see their movements.

 “If lip filler migration is present, a ‘ledge’ can be seen in the ‘white’ part of the lip,” explains Dr Carol.
+This presentation is often referred to as having a 'shelf-like' appearance.

 “Anatomically, ‘lips’ refers to the whole area occupied by the orbicularis oris muscle.
 In everyday terms, ‘lips’ is the ‘pink’ part only.
 This ‘pink’ part – which is obviously not always visually pink depending on the patient’s race – is non keratinising epithelium.
 The ‘white’ area – the space between the bottom of the nose and the top lip – is keratinising.”